TheGnarCo/macgruber/README.md

-# Gnareact
+# MacGruber

-The Gnar's React/Redux app starter
+A sample app that leverages the React context API

 ## Setup